Lower Barrington, Tasmania

 Lower Barrington is a locality and small rural community in the local government area of Kentish in the North West region of Tasmania.
 It is located about 16 km south-west of the town of Devonport.

 The 2016 census determined a population of 238 for the state suburb of Lower Barrington.

 History

-The name “Barrington” was originally applied to a parish in or before 1855 (see here for reference).
+The name “Barrington” was originally applied to a parish in or before 1855.
 Lower Barrington was gazetted as a locality in 1965.

 Geography

 The Forth River, forms the south-western boundary, while the Don River forms the eastern boundary.

 Road infrastructure

 The B14 route (Sheffield Road) enters the locality from the north-east and exits to the south.
 The C144 route (Lower Barrington Road) starts at an intersection with route B14 and runs north-west before turning west as Lake Paloona Road and exiting to the west.
 Lower Barrington Road continues north-west as Route C145 before exiting to the north.
 The C147 route (Melrose Road) starts at an intersection with route B14 and exits to the north.